H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Presets/Quality

-The final H.264 encoding parameter that you should know about is the encoding preset, which is selected via the quality setting in figure 3.
-Presets change the configuration of certain codec options to allow streaming producers to choose their desired tradeoff between encoding quality and complexity.
+The final H.264 encoding parameter that you should know about is the encoding preset, which is selected via the quality setting in Figure 3.
+Presets change the configuration of multiple codec options so you can choose your desired tradeoff between encoding quality and complexity.
 For VOD video, for example, you might choose a high-quality preset that lengthens encoding time but optimizes quality.
-For live video, you may have to sacrifice quality to achieve real-time encoding, and choose a lower-quality preset.
+For live video, you may have to sacrifice quality to achieve real-time encoding and choose a lower-quality preset.

 Now that you know the basics, you should be able to configure your streams for optimum quality and compatibility.
 As always, when working with a service provider like Wowza, check the service’s recommendations to ensure that you deliver streams that comply with its requirements.